Kintyre Express – opening up a gateway to Northern Ireland

-The 2017 timetable will be available soon and is likely to feature daily departures throughout June, July and August while there will be Friday, Saturday, Sunday and Monday departures during April, May and September.
+There are daily departures throughout June, July and August while there are Friday, Saturday, Sunday and Monday departures during April, May and September.

 With ample space for luggage, bikes and golf-clubs, Kintyre Express is perfect for those looking to do a bit of exploring or play a few holes of golf on either side of the water.

 A Taste of Islay

 Our day trip to the Isle of Islay from Ballycastle operates on similar dates to scheduled ferry service.

 The trip departs Ballycastle in the morning, arriving at Port Ellen where we will transport you to Ardbeg Distillery for a guided tour and lunch before returning to Ballycastle.